When Should I Stop Driving While Pregnant?

 Download our free PDF guide: Safer Driving During Pregnancy

 The seat belt is the first line of defense in a crash.
-It is designed to keep the occupant in her seat and prevent being ejected from the vehicle.
+It is designed to keep the occupant in her seat and prevent her from being ejected from the vehicle.
 The hope is by protecting the mother during a crash the baby will be OK as well.
 There is a higher chance of losing the baby if the mom is fatally injured.

 So yes, very important to always buckle up.